 On 25-27 September, ACP YPN co-hosted and co-organised the S&D Africa week’s Africa-EU Youth workshop bringing together 25 young people from both continents as part of the 2nd S&D Africa week in the European Parliament in Brussels.
-The participants discussed the theme ‘The Youth Vision for the Future Africa-EU Partnership‘ and drew up a declaration, which will be presented to the EU-AU Heads of State Summit in November, in Abidjan, Ivory Coast by Gianni Pitella, President of the S&D group of the European Parliament.
+The participants discussed the theme ‘The Youth Vision for the Future Africa-EU Partnership‘ and drew up the S&D Group Africa Week 2017 Youth Declaration, which will be presented to the EU-AU Heads of State Summit in November, in Abidjan, Ivory Coast by Gianni Pittella, President of the S&D group of the European Parliament.

 The first day of the workshop was divided into four thematic clusters.
 The first session addressed the issue of “Africa’s Demographic Boom & Europe’s Demographic Demise?- A Chance or a Disaster?
 Sexual and reproductive health and rights – Access to health information, religion and culture: Who decides?”
 The session was moderated by MEP Maria Arena – S&D Group Coordinator at the ACP-EU Joint Parliamentary Assembly, Member of the European Parliament Committee on Women’s Rights and Gender Equality (FEMM) and an introduction to the topic was given by Gina Wharton, ACP YPN Expert on SRHR and Advocacy Advisor at IPPF Europe Network.